Collioure France Travel Guide

 Approximately 20 kilometers (12 miles) north of Collioure, reachable by bus or car.
 Elne is home to an impressive Romanesque cathedral and a beautifully preserved 12th-century cloister.
 This site offers a look into the region's medieval history.

 A UNESCO World Heritage site in the Pyrenees (about an hour's drive or accessible by train via Perpignan).
 This magnificent fortified town was designed by Vauban.
-Explore its charming streets, ramparts, and nearby Fort Libéria.
+Explore its lovely streets, ramparts, and nearby Fort Libéria.

 For those with more time, Collioure functions as a gateway to longer regional explorations or cross-border adventures.